tyataessence/tyataessence.github.io/_posts/technical/2025-09-17-open-source-impact.md

 permalink: /technical/getting-started-with-github-pages/
 ---

-GitHub Pages is a free hosting service for static websites directly from your GitHub repositories.

-This is a placeholder post under the **Social** category.
+This is a placeholder post under the **Technical** category.
 Content coming soon!